The following people with connections to Peoples Temple have died since November 2018.

 Lester Kinsolving, the San Francisco Examiner reporter whose 1972 series on Jim Jones was the first critical coverage of the Peoples Temple leader, died on December 4, 2018.
 Remembrances of him were written by Daniel J. Flynn and Joseph Farrah, two correspondents for WND News.

 Unita Blackwell, the first black woman to be elected mayor of a town in Mississippi – and whose appearance before the Peoples Temple congregation in 1976 was monitored by a surveillance team allegedly working with then-Sen. John Stennis (D-Mississippi) – died on May 13, 2019.
-An obituary appears here.
+The New York Times obituary appears here; The Washington Post obituary appears here.

 Carmen Gillespie, the author of a poetry collection, Jonestown: A Vexation, and the organizer of a semester-long lecture series on Jonestown in 2013 at the Griot Institute of Africana Studies at Bucknell University, died on August 30, 2019.
 A collection of her writing for this site appears here.
 A remembrance by Rebecca Moore appears here.